amalon/hoganfam-trains/README.md

 The `Makefile`, and all `.yml`, `.yml.in` files in `srv/` are released under the [GNU General Public License, version 2].
+ - Copyright © 2022-2023 James Hogan <james@albanarts.com>

 In order to make shulkers completely invisible (these are used for platforms on which players can walk while a train is stationary):
  - `res/assets/minecraft/textures/entity/shulker/shulker.png` is included based
-   on the version in Minecraft 1.18.2, but modified to make the head made transparent.
+   on the version in Minecraft 1.18.2, but modified to make the head transparent.
  - `res/assets/minecraft/shaders/core/rendertype_entity_solid.fsh` is included
    from [MC-164001](https://bugs.mojang.com/browse/MC-164001) to fix shulker